Digraph Branchings and Matrix Determinants

 We now extend our matrix $A$ to include a row and column with index $0$.
 We denote the extended matrix as $A'$.
 The matrix elements of $A'$ are still given by Eqs. (\ref{eq:Aii2}) and (\ref{eq:Aij2}), but $i$ and $j$ may take on the value $0$.
 We may see that $a_{i0} = 0$, since there are no in arcs to the root vertex $0$.
 We may also see that $a_{0i} = -v_{ii}$.

-\begin{remark} While the extended matrix $A'$ now has $n + 1$ rows and columns, we can return to the original matrix $A$ by striking the first row and column, that is, by striking row $0$ and column $0$. \end{remark}
+\begin{remark} While the extended matrix $A'$ now has $n + 1$ rows and columns, we can return to the original matrix $A$ by striking the first row and column, that is, by striking row $0$ and column $0$.of a zero-column-sum matrix. \end{remark}

 We may now write the matrix $A'$ as the product of an incidence matrix $M$ and a weight matrix $W$.